 The Scough (scarf + cough) is a cool face covering that has an active barrier concealed within a scarf or bandana.
 They are having trouble meeting demand, but if you pre-order one may come eventually.

 How to get one: Because of the total protection of the N95 mask, this is also the one healthcare workers need the most, since they may be around COVID-19 patients all day.
-There are some on Amazon and eBay, but the shipping is delayed.
+There are some on Amazon and eBay.

 Mask with Exhalation Valves